minahil004/array_assigment/README.md

 # array_assigment
-This is an Function, Loop and Array using assigment .
+This assignment includes programs consisting of Arrays, functions and loop.